-&lt;sup>1 See https://portal.ipsos.com/sites/NSS.
+2 See https://portal.ipsos.com/sites/NSS.

-- 5. Providers may access their detailed responses and results of the survey via the NSS data dissemination portal provided by Texuna Technologies, from the OfS website and from the Discover Uni website (for students). - 6.
-The target lists will be derived from the Consolidated Data Return (CDR) and will be accessible to further education colleges via the NSS extranet.
-Further education colleges should provide the requested contact details for students on these lists to Ipsos by 28 November 2022.
-Further details can be found in the NSS 2023 set-up guidance, which is sent to provider contacts by Ipsos.
-The guidance document is also available on the NSS extranet. - 7.
-Additions to or removals from the target list are admitted only under specific circumstances, details of which are provided in this guidance.
+- e.
+Submitting survey preferences to Ipsos by 24 November 2023.
+This includes timing of the survey and the choice of optional bank questions.
+Optional bank choices should be made in conjunction with the relevant students' union. - f.
+Providers in Northern Ireland are required to promote the survey and must ensure that all activities meet the guidelines on marketing and promoting the survey and on avoiding inappropriate influence, as provided by Ipsos in the good practice guide. - 5.
+The target lists will be derived from the Consolidated Data Return (CDR) and will be accessible to further education colleges via the Ipsos NSS extranet.3 Further education colleges should provide the requested contact details for students on these lists to Ipsos by 24 November 2023.
+Further details can be found in the NSS 2024 set-up guidance, which is sent to provider contacts by Ipsos.
+The guidance document is also available on the NSS extranet. - 6.
+If a college feels that the target population does not accurately reflect the students currently in the final year of eligible courses, then it should engage with the additions and removals process as outlined in paragraphs 14-16.
 Any such requests for additions or removals must be submitted to Ipsos and agreed by Department for the Economy Northern Ireland (DfE NI) prior to their inclusion in or removal from the final target list.
-If approved, DfE NI will inform the provider via the Ipsos portal and make the amendment to the target list. - 8.
-Eligible students may opt out of the survey at any stage during the fieldwork process. - 9.
+If approved, DfE NI will inform the provider via the Ipsos portal and make the amendment to the target list. - 7.
+Eligible students may opt out of the survey at any stage during the fieldwork process. - 8.
 Providers may choose up to six banks of optional questions and may include up to two additional questions specific to the provider.
 Providers are asked to agree with their student representative body their choice of optional banks of questions for inclusion.
-Providers should submit their choice of optional banks and additional questions to Ipsos.
+Providers should submit their choice of optional banks and additional questions to Ipsos. - 9.
+For NSS 2024, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students during survey fieldwork.
+This is additional promotional activity to encourage students to complete the survey.
+Providers are not required to take any action in relation to the booster phase. - 10.
+Providers may access their detailed responses and results of the survey via the NSS data dissemination portal provided by Texuna Technologies, from the OfS website and from the Discover Uni website (for students).